Open-Cascade-SAS/OCCT/dox/overview/overview.md

 Khronos group, https://www.khronos.org/opengl/.
 OCCT code includes header file *glext.h* obtained from Khronos web site.

 **VTK** -- The **Visualization Toolkit (VTK)** is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
 OCCT VIS component provides adaptation functionality for visualization of OCCT topological shapes by means of VTK library.
-If you need further information on VTK, please, refer to VTK Homepage http://www.vtk.org/.
+If you need further information on VTK, refer to VTK Homepage http://www.vtk.org/.

 **Doxygen** developed by Dimitri van Heesch is open source documentation system for C++, C, Java, Objective-C, Python, IDL, PHP and C#.
 This product is used in Open CASCADE Technology for automatic creation of Technical Documentation from C++ header files.
-If you need further information on Doxygen, please refer to https://www.stack.nl/~dimitri/doxygen/index.html.
+If you need further information on Doxygen, refer to https://www.stack.nl/~dimitri/doxygen/index.html.

 **Graphviz** is open source graph visualization software developed by John Ellson, Emden Gansner, Yifan Hu and Arif Bilgin.
 Graph visualization is representiation of structured information as diagrams of abstract graphs and networks.